 Configuring access_log

-The access_log file collects all client requests immediately after the request is processed, providing a great way to log which pages users are requesting from your web server.
-You can choose where the acess_log data is written to using the following configuration file syntax:
+The access_log file collects all client requests immediately after they’re processed.
+It provides a great way to log which pages users are requesting from your web server.
+You can choose where to write the acess_log data using the following configuration file syntax:

 access_log path [format [buffer=size] [gzip[=level]] [flush=time] [if=condition]];